da-nrw/DNSCore/ContentBroker/src/main/markdown/metadata_specification.md

     data/[subfolder]/[somefile2.xyz]

 1. The [EAD] placeholder stands for a random string and can be chosen freely.
-2. The [EAD] file must be on the top level of the directory structure, i.e. directly below the data folder.
+1. The [EAD] file must be on the top level of the directory structure, i.e. directly below the data folder.
-3. There must be only one [EAD] file.
+1. There must be only one [EAD] file.
 Packages with more than one will get rejected and the user gets informed.
-4. The [subfolder] and [somefile*.xyz] placeholders are files and folders placed in an arbitrary manner by the user.
+1. The [subfolder] and [somefile*.xyz] placeholders are files and folders placed in an arbitrary manner by the user.

-5. From the [EAD] file, several
+The metadata must be laid out in the following manner:

+1. From the [EAD] file, several METS files somewhere inside the directory structure can be referenced.
+They can be named arbitrarily (placeholders [METS*]).
+The references have to be made via daoloc elements.
+The references have to be set relative from the data path of the package.
+1.

+Here is an example of a EAD file:

           <c03 level="file">
             <did>